-Agriculture, forestry and fishing was the largest employment sector with 7,800 people, followed by manufacturing with 6,600 people, and retail trade with 5,200 people.
-Other important employment sectors in the region were health care and social assistance, construction, accommodation and food services, and transport.
-The Agriculture, Forestry and Fishing sector represented 16 per cent of the region's workforce.
+Agriculture, forestry and fishing was the largest employment sector with 8,100 people, representing 17 per cent of the region's workforce.
+Manufacturing was the second largest with 7,000 people, followed by retail trade with 5,400 people.
+Other important employment sectors in the region were construction, health care and social assistance, accommodation and food services, and public administration and safety.

 Value of agricultural production

 In 2014–15, the gross value of agricultural production in the Barossa—Yorke—Mid North region was $1.9 billion, which was 31 per cent of the total gross value of agricultural production in South Australia ($6.2 billion).

 The Barossa—Yorke—Mid North region has a diverse agricultural sector.
 The most important commodities in the region based on the gross value of agricultural production were wheat ($591 million), followed by barley ($304 million) and poultry ($186 million).
 These commodities together contributed 56 per cent of the total value of agricultural production in the region.

 ABS data indicate that in 2014–15 there were 2,994 farms in the Barossa—Yorke—Mid North region with an estimated value of agricultural operations of $5,000 or more.
 The region contains 26 per cent of all farm businesses in South Australia.